About Our Service

 If you have symptoms or tested positive for COVID - 19 please call the hospital before attending.

-We have one Birthing Pool available on the Delivery Suite at The Coombe Hospital.
-The pool can be used by women who are healthy, with straightforward pregnancies as an option for pain relief.
-If you think that you would like to use the pool during labour please discuss it with your midwife or doctor and visit the birthing pool section of our website, here you will find further information, research and advice. .
+We have one Birthing Pool available which can be used by women who are healthy, with straightforward pregnancies as an option for pain relief.
+If you think that you would like to use the pool during labour please discuss it with your midwife or doctor and visit the birthing pool section of our website, here you will find further information, research and advice.

 Caesarean Birth